zenreach/goa/README.md

 	DefaultValue interface{} // Attribute default value (if any), underlying (go) type is dictated by `Type`

 	// - Validation rules -
-	Required      bool          // Whether the attribute is required when loading a value of this type Regexp        string        // Regular expression used to validate string values MinValue      interface{}   // Minimum value used to validate integer, float and time values MaxValue      interface{}   // Maximum value used to validate integer, float and time values MinLength     int           // Minimum value length used to validate strings and collections MaxLength     int           // Maximum value length used to validate strings and collections AllowedValues []interface{} // White list of possible values, underlying type is dictated by Type }
+	Required      bool        // Whether the attribute is required when loading a value of this type Regexp        string      // Regular expression used to validate string values MinValue      interface{} // Minimum value used to validate integer, float and time values MaxValue      interface{} // Maximum value used to validate integer, float and time values MinLength     int         // Minimum value length used to validate strings and collections MaxLength     int         // Maximum value length used to validate strings and collections AllowedValues interface{} // White list of possible values, underlying type is an array }
 ```